-MARCUS C. BENNETT (63) Director (since 1993), Chairman of the Executive and Finance Committees, member of the Compensation Committee.
+MARCUS C. BENNETT (64)

+Director (since 1993), Chairman of the Executive and Finance Committees, member of the Compensation Committee.

-Mr. Bennett has been a Director of Lockheed Martin Corporation since March 1995.
-He served as Executive Vice President and Chief Financial Officer of Lockheed Martin Corporation from July 1996 until his retirement on January 31, 1999.
+Mr. Bennett served as Executive Vice President and Chief Financial Officer of Lockheed Martin Corporation from July 1996 until his retirement on January 31, 1999.
+He continues to be a Director of Lockheed Martin Corporation, a position he has held since March 1995.
 From March 1995 until July 1996 he served as Senior Vice President and Chief Financial Officer of Lockheed Martin Corporation and from 1988 until 1995 he served as Vice President and Chief Financial Officer of Martin Marietta Corporation.
 He also served as a Director of Martin Marietta Corporation from 1993 to 1995.
 Mr. Bennett joined Martin Marietta Corporation in 1959.
 Mr. Bennett is also a Director of Carpenter Technologies, Inc. and Comsat Corporation.

-BOBBY F. LEONARD (66)
+BOBBY F. LEONARD (67)